zhoushiwei/Hands2017Challenge3DIntegralRegression/README.md

 For detail about the dataset, please refer to another repository "https://github.com/strawberryfg/Hands2017ChallengeCompositionalPoseRegression"

+Set weights of loss_joints and loss2_joints both to 1.0 (only 3D heatmap loss), with base learning rate at 0.00025, results in validation error around 9.36mm (since test ground truth is not accessible)

+learning rate is dwindled by a factor of 5 after each loss plateau

 About 3D integral regression (originally devised for human pose estimation):

 @article{sun2017integral,